EthicalSource/contributor_covenant/content/_index.md

 This code of conduct has already been adopted by over [200,000 open source projects](https://github.com/search?l=Markdown&q=%22Contributor+Covenant%22+fork%3Afalse&type=Code).
-Here are just a few major projects using the Contributor Covenant.
+Here are just a few major projects and organizations using the Contributor Covenant.

 {{< data-list "static/featured-adopters.csv" >}}